auxellbs/splconline.github.io/index.md

 <a name="mindful"></a>
 #### Mindfulness & Meditation Apps on Your Smartphone
-Thanks to the advances of technology, there are now smartphone apps that help you with your mindfulness practice.
+Thanks to the advances in technology, there are now smartphone apps that help you with your mindfulness practice.
 In this FREE 1-hour class, we will survey the different types of free and paid mindfulness and meditation apps that are available, and discuss the pros and cons of the different types.

 [Enrol/More Info](https://classmanager.com.au/cbin/admin.php?Action=courses&single_course_id=1651:1743&organisation_name=splc&from=org_home){:target="_blank"}{:.btn}